Every once in a while, someone will send you an attachment you can't open on your computer, usually because you don't have the right software

-It's traditionally been tricky for software developers to decode Visio files, which is why it's hard to open Visio files without Visio.
+It has been tricky for software developers to decode Visio files, which is why it has been difficult to open Visio files without Visio.

-However, in recent years a couple of packages have added Visio support.
-They don't always work 100% (especially if your files contain complicated diagrams) but they're worth a go:
+However, a couple of packages have added Visio support.
+They don't always work perfectly (especially if your files contain complicated diagrams) but they're worth a go:

 - LibreOffice is a free alternative to Microsoft Office.
 It includes a package called Draw, which can open and save Visio files.